- Testing Setup

 We calculate CFM by multiplying FPM by the area of the duct used in square feet.
 The formula for this is: CFM = FPM * (Pi*r2/144)

 For Example: The area of a round duct is equal to the radius squared times pi, so a 6" diameter duct (3" radius) would be 3 x 3 = 9 in x 3.14159 = 28.27 square inches.
 That divided by 144 = 0.196 square feet.
 Use the 0.196 number times the FPM number on the gauge when testing with 6" diameter duct to get CFM.
 The multiplier for 5" duct is 0.136.
 The multiplier for a 4" duct is .087.
-The Dwyer Instruments Internet site in "Appendix A - Further References" and the information that comes with a new pitot tube each give more detailed instructions.
+The Dwyer Instruments Internet site Resources section gives further references on air testing and the information that comes with each new pitot tube gives detailed usage instructions.

 With our using a single center point for measurement we get the maximum flow.
 This is good for advertising, but not realistic because the flow on the sides of the ducting is less.
 Dwyer Instruments found that reducing this maximum flow by 10% gives an accurate measure of total flow.
 This means we need to multiply our resulting CFM by 0.9 to know the actual total flow.